 During the Movement/Hazard Phase of each turn, you will draw cards from the Hazard Deck.
 The number of hazard cards you draw depends on the site your company travels to, as in the standard solo rules: 2 plus double the number of hazard cards normally drawn for that site (thus 6 for a site that you would normally draw 2 cards for).
 You can play hazard cards according to the standard rules.
 The cards you draw from this deck can only be played during the Movement/Hazard Phase.
 Any cards drawn that are not played are discarded at the end of this Phase.
 Whenever the Hazard Deck is exhausted, reshuffle the discard pile to create a new Hazard Deck.
 You will most likely go through your Hazard Deck several times in a single game.

-Any hazard creature that you have defeated, will be placed in your Marshalling Point Pile, as per the standard rules.
-When I play a scenario in which I do not have to gain a certain number of MP to win, I often just discard (non-unique) defeated hazard creatures (and then reshuffle them back into the Hazard Deck when that gets exhausted).
+Only if the scenario so specifies, do you place hazard creature that you have defeated in your Marshalling Point Pile, as per the standard rules.
+When I play a scenario in which I do not have to gain a certain number of MP to win, I just discard (non-unique) defeated hazard creatures (and then reshuffle them back into the Hazard Deck when that gets exhausted).

 The Location deck contains cards of the sites your company can travel to.
 When you have tapped a site (either because you have obtained an item or faction from there, or because a hazard card forced you to tap the site) the site is discarded when you leave it—you can not return to those sites, unless the scenario stipulates otherwise.